Edmond1Cheng/MBDPO/CONTRIBUTING.md

 # Contributing to MBDPO

 Thank you for your interest in contributing to **MBDPO**!
-This is a research codebase released to accompany our technical report *"Model-Based Diffusion Policy Optimization in World Models."* We welcome bug reports, questions, and code contributions from the community.
+This is a research codebase released to accompany our technical report *"Scaling World-Model Reinforcement Learning Through Diffusion Policy Optimization."* We welcome bug reports, questions, and code contributions from the community.

 Because this is a research project maintained alongside other work, we may not